Please ensure Javascript is enabled for purposes of website accessibility

 • Nursing Home

-Medical Malpractice FAQs: What Patients and Families Need to Know
+Medical Malpractice FAQs: Frequently Asked Questions for Patients and Families

 It is not easy to know whether you have a claim for a medical malpractice case.
-In order to determine whether you should file a claim, you need to understand the relevant medical standard of care as well as the various legal principles that apply.
+To determine whether you should file a claim, you need to understand the relevant medical standard of care and the various legal principles that apply.
 When you contact us about your case, our Philadelphia medical malpractice lawyers use their decades of experience in medical malpractice insurance settlement negotiations and courtroom litigation to provide you with an honest and straightforward assessment of your legal rights.

 Potentially, yes.
 In Pennsylvania, the “established customary standard of care” requires practicing physicians to obtain patients’ informed consent under many (but not all) circumstances.
-If you consented to a medical procedure without adequate disclosure of the risks involved, you may have a claim for medical malpractice, and you should speak to any of our Philadelphia medical malpractice lawyers promptly.
+Suppose you consented to a medical procedure without properly disclosing the risks involved.
+In that case, you may have a claim for medical malpractice, and you should speak to any of our Philadelphia malpractice lawyers promptly.

-Numerous types of birth injuries can be indicative of medical malpractice during pregnancy, labor, and/or delivery.
-Some of the most-common examples include:
+Numerous types of birth injuries can be indicative of medical malpractice during pregnancy, labor, or delivery.
+Some of the most common examples include:

 • Bacterial meningitis